 Whether you are looking for a keyboard that you can use at home, or something that will be used for performances, the Casio PX160 should suit all of your needs perfectly.
 It has a terrific speaker system that has been totally redesigned, and the Tri-Sensor Scaled Hammer Action II keyboard makes it feel like you are playing a real, acoustic piano.

-Alesis Recital: Best Beginner Keyboard with Weighted Keys
+Alesis Recital: Best Weighted Keyboard Under 300

 The Alesis Recital is a great keyboard for beginners, with 88 full-size, semi-weighted keys and 128-note polyphony.
 You will enjoy a playing experience that is the next best thing to playing on a real piano, and there is even a lesson mode that breaks the keyboard up into two playing areas with identical pitch and voice, which can come in handy during piano lessons.
 The sound quality is better than you might expect from a beginner keyboard, with 20-watt speakers that offer plenty of volume.
 At a price of around $200, you will be hard-pressed to find a better beginner keyboard.

 This keyboard has five built-in instrument voices: acoustic piano; electric piano; organ; synthesizer; and bass, so you can really have fun playing around with different sounds while you are learning how to play the piano.
 You can even customize the voices by combining two sounds using the Layer Mode.
 There is USB-MIDI connectivity, so you can connect to computers and mobile devices and enjoy using a variety of music apps, including piano lesson apps.

 If you don’t have a huge budget, but you want a quality keyboard to learn on, the Alesis Recital is a great place to start.
 It is a full keyboard, and it has true piano sounds, so you will feel like you are playing on a real acoustic piano.